bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 <img src="https://raw.githubusercontent.com/bhumphrey0x20/Vehicle-Detection-and-Tracking/master/output_images/notcar_test_img_hog.png" height="480" width="640" />

 For feature extraction the function `single_img_features()` wraps up the HOG, spatial, and histogram features functions.
 Parameters chosen for the additional features are listed in Table 2.
 The function `bin_spatial()` outputs spatial features by simply resizing the input YCrCb images to 16x16 pixels lists the values in an array.
-Histogram features were obtained using `color_hist()` to create histograms  of all three channels using a bin size of 32.
+Histogram features were obtained using `color_hist()` to create histograms  of all three channels using a bin size of 32 (original training was performed using 16 bins, however during video processing this was changed to 32 to reduce false positives).
 The histograms were then concatenated together.
 Figures 3-5 shows the YCrCb, spatial features and histogram features of a sample test image.

 [Table 1: Spatial, Histogram Features for Classifier]